What It Really Takes to Change Your Career

 Introduction:

-If you’ve been in the same role for years — maybe decades — the idea of walking away can feel terrifying.
-After all, you’ve worked hard.
-You’ve built something.
-You’re respected.
-People know you as “the lawyer,” “the architect,” or “the senior manager.”
+Are you thinking about changing careers but afraid of what you might lose?
+If you have been in the same role for years, maybe decades, the idea of walking away can feel terrifying.
+After all, you have worked hard.
+You have built something.
+You are respected.
+People know you as the lawyer, the architect, or the senior manager.

-Welcome to the quiet, tender space I call “The In-Between.”
-It’s that moment where you know your current career no longer fits, but you’re not yet sure what comes next.
-And it’s where the real courage lives.
+Welcome to the quiet, tender space I call The In-Between.
+It is that moment where you know your current career no longer fits, but you are not yet sure what comes next.
+And it is where the real courage lives.

 The Myth of Certainty

-Is it a feeling of purpose?
-A way of working?
-A certain type of environment?
-Or the core values that make work meaningful for you?
+Is it a feeling of purpose, a way of working, a certain type of environment, or the core values that make work meaningful for you?

-When you clearly understand what that “something” is — your true why — you can find a new path where those essential elements are still present, even if everything else changes.
+When you clearly understand what that something is, your true why, you can find a new path where those essential elements are still present even if everything else changes.

 Letting Go of the Medals

 We carry our careers like medals.
+“I’m an architect.”
+“I’m a senior finance executive.”
+“I’m a teacher.”

 But your job title is not your identity.